zunderlab/FLOWMAP/README.md

 This repository houses the FLOWMAP algorithm code, which was developed in R and originally published in Zunder et al. A Continuous Molecular Roadmap to iPSC Reprogramming Through Progression Analysis of Single Cell Mass Cytometry.
 Cell Stem Cell.
 2015.

 ## Code Status
-Please go to the Google Doc (https://docs.google.com/document/d/1O72i3V-hatKQc2_croKxpnPF5-nqCjOr8yxuHh4f67w/edit) and wrte your bugs/issues/suggestions there until public code release.
+Please go to the Google Doc (https://docs.google.com/document/d/1O72i3V-hatKQc2_croKxpnPF5-nqCjOr8yxuHh4f67w/edit) and write your bugs/issues/suggestions there until public code release.

 ### Known Issues (“Bugs”)
-* fix percent/count after SPADE downsampling in final graph

 ### Planned Features
 * improve “load” to allow loading cluster tables/matrix
-* ~~improve specifying mode “single” or “multi” type of FLOW-MAP~~
-* ~~fix “detecting type” method to instead test inputs and throw error if not correct type for provided data~~
-* ~~introduce SPADE downsampling variables to specify by user~~
-* ~~update summary print method to include new variables~~

 ### Requested Features
 * edges ranked within Gephi to remove/add to scale connectivity as we go